Zaela24/RecyclerView_SleepTracker/README.md

 ## Zaela's Notes

-I attempted to do this as a branch in my SleepTracker repo, but GitHub doesn't count contributions to branches that aren't the master branch, so here we are.
+For this lesson I implemented both list and grid views in RecyclerView and created an adapter class for RecyclerView to contain and draw the viewws.
+I also implemented a header in the grid version.

 ## Screenshots